Brian Moore (rugby union)

 Brian Christopher Moore (born 11 January 1962) is an English former rugby union footballer.
 He played as a hooker, and is a rugby presenter and pundit for BBC Sport, Talksport and Love Sport Radio.
 He qualified as a Rugby Football Union referee in 2010.

 Early life

 Moore was born to single mother Rina Kirk in Birmingham.
 Abandoned by his father, his mother gave him up for adoption at 7 months old to Methodist lay preachers Ralph (deceased) and Dorothy Moore, of Halifax, West Yorkshire, where he lived in Illingworth and attended the Crossley and Porter School.
 He first played rugby union for the Old Crossleyans.

 The shame he felt at being a victim of abuse made him keep silent about it until he visited the Child Exploitation and Online Protection Centre in London in 2008.
 He said the trauma made him ferociously competitive on the rugby field, and commented "If you have been abused, you feel tainted by association with the awfulness of the crime."

 Education

 Moore studied law at the University of Nottingham gaining an LLB (Hons) degree in 1984, and was awarded an honorary Doctorate in Law on 14 July 2010.
+In 2023 he gained a Master's degree in Psychology from the University of Westminster as well as diplomas in counselling and psychotherapy from Guildford College in 2016, 2017 and 2018.